-Epoxy glue is an adhesive that comprises two components: resin and hardener.
+Epoxy glue is one of the commonly used glues in woodworking and is an adhesive that comprises two components: resin and hardener.
 When combined, these components form a chemical reaction that results in a strong bond between surfaces.

 Epoxy glues come in various forms such as liquid, paste, or putty-like consistency, and are used for different applications depending on their bonding strength.

 Epoxy’s impressive adhesive characteristics render it excellent for use on an array of substrates, including metals, plastics, wood, and ceramics.

 Additionally, you can find epoxy products that are designed specifically for certain applications like fixing broken ceramic pieces or filling gaps in wood.

 To learn more about working with Epoxy glue, I recommend you to check out my main article about this great adhesive: How and when to use epoxy glue? | The N°1 clear guide

 Although epoxy glue has excellent bonding capabilities with good tensile strength and adhesion properties when applied to surfaces correctly; it can also create problems when accidentally applied to the wrong surfaces or areas. to avoid the most common problems, you have to see my article Fixing 6 Epoxy Glue Problems: A Comprehensive Troubleshooting Guide.

 The importance of removing cured epoxy glue is paramount because it creates an unwanted residue on surfaces which reduces their aesthetic value, makes repair works more difficult, and in some cases may affect performance.

 Removing epoxy glue from surfaces should be approached with care so that damage isn’t caused to the surface being worked on.